-While reading the novel, you are expected to annotate the book.
+While reading the novel, you will annotate the book.
 Your annotations may be highlighting or writing notes in the margins.
-If you are unable to purchase your own copy to annotate, consider writing on sticky notes and sticking them on the corresponding pages.
+If you are unable to purchase your own copy to annotate, consider writing on sticky notes and sticking them on the corresponding pages or taking notes in a notebook.
 Items to annotate include but are not limited to:

-- Words and phrases that stand out to you the reader
+- Words and phrases that stand out to the reader

 - Important scenes or key dialogue

 - Character descriptions, motivations, and flaws

 - Sections that are confusing to you

 - Questions that pop into your head while reading

 - Inferences you make while reading

 - Any connections you make (text to self, text to world, text to text)

 - Symbols, themes, and topics

 - Literary devices and figurative language